Divorce Mediation in Philadelphia, PA

 How NHDM Divorce Mediation Works

 The process begins with both participants sharing relevant financial information and any preliminary agreements with each other and the mediator.
 From there, sessions are structured around the specific issues each couple needs to resolve, including property division, financial responsibilities, parenting schedules, and communication planning.
 The mediator facilitates each conversation, helping both participants stay focused, express their priorities, and evaluate their options.
-Each session builds on the last, and the pace is always set by the participants themselves.
+Each session builds on the last, and the pace is always set by the participants.
 Once all terms are agreed upon, the mediator prepares your Marital Settlement Agreement and Custody Stipulation for review and approval.
-After you sign your Agreements, we will assist you in moving forward with the filing process with the Court so you can obtain your Divorce Decree.
+After you sign your Agreements, we will assist you in moving forward with the pro se filing process with the Court so you can obtain your Divorce Decree.
 Sessions are confidential and can be held in person or online.

-Why Participants in Philadelphia Choose Mediation
+Why Participants in Philadelphia Choose New Hope Divorce Mediation

 What to Expect from New Hope Divorce Mediation

-Our mediators are committed to creating an environment where both participants feel heard, respected, and supported in making their own decisions.
+Our mediators are committed to creating an environment where both participants feel heard, respected, and supported in making their own informed decisions.
 We do not advocate for either party, offer legal advice, or steer conversations toward particular outcomes.
 We provide relevant information, help clarify complicated topics, and ensure that both participants have equal opportunity to contribute to the discussion.
-With deep experience guiding families through this process, we understand that every situation is different and that patience, clarity, and fairness are essential at every step.
+With deep experience guiding families through this process, we understand that every situation is different and that patience, clarity, and efficiency are essential at every step.

 Getting Started

-If you are considering divorce mediation in Philadelphia, we invite you to schedule an informational call.
+If you are considering divorce mediation in Philadelphia, we invite you to schedule a free informational call.
 This is a simple conversation about how the process works and whether it may be a good fit for your situation.
 There is no obligation to proceed and no legal advice will be given.
 The goal is to provide you with the information you need to take your next step with confidence.

 Every mediation session is an opportunity for understanding, cooperation, and progress.
 At New Hope Divorce Mediation, we help participants in Philadelphia work through difficult decisions with care and focus, creating agreements that serve both individuals and their families.
 Through a balanced and supportive process, participants can move forward with clarity and confidence.